-The design goals of this circuit were efficiency, simplicity, reliability and the use of field replaceable parts.
-The circuit has been designed to be radio-quiet, which makes it suitable for ham radio applications.
-A medium power solar system can be built with the SCC3, a 12V (nominal) solar panel that is rated up to 20 amps, and a lead acid or other rechargeable battery that is rated from 500 milliamp hours to 400 amp hours of capacity.
+The design goals of this circuit were efficiency, simplicity, reliability and the use of common parts.
+The circuit has been designed to be radio-quiet, which makes it suitable for ham radio and short wave listening (SWL) applications.
+A medium power solar system can be built with the SCC3, a 12V (nominal) solar panel that is rated up to 20 amps, and a lead acid or other rechargeable battery that is rated from 500 milliamp-hours to 400 amp-hours of capacity.

 It is important to match the solar panel's current rating to the battery's amp-hour rating (C).
-A typical maximum battery charging current is C/20, so a 100 amp hour battery should have a solar panel rating of no greater than 5 amps.
-It is advisable to check the battery manufacturer's data sheets to find the maximum allowable charge current, then choose a PV that does not exceed that value.
-On the other hand, if the solar panel output current is too low, the battery may never become fully charged.
+A typical maximum battery charging current is C/20, so a 100 amp-hour battery should have a solar panel rating of no greater than 5 amps.
+If the solar panel output current is below the battery's minimum charging current requirement, the battery may never become fully charged.
+It is advisable to check the battery manufacturer's data sheets to find the useful range of charging currents, then choose a PV that is a good match for the battery.

 Maximum solar charging current: 20 Amps Nominal battery voltage: 12V Night time battery current drain: 0.8 - 1.8ma